Autoproof/contract/sources/output/autoproof_Autoproof.md

 137: Masterchain support is not enabled for this contract
 3861: Only author of the claim can approve
 5175: Title hash can't be empty
-5688: Only exclusive rights owner can set the cost
 7765: Can't approve without a claim
 7782: Can't cancel without a claim
 8086: Not enough funds